fatiando/2023-kegs/extended-abstract/README.md

 highlights the importance of continued maintenance and development of these tools.

-The future of the project expects exciting new features: a new magnetic forward modelling functions are being developed for Harmonica along with new types of equivalent sources and FFT-based transformations.
+Plans for future development include the implementation of more efficient forward modelling functions for Harmonica as well as the expansion of functionality for equivalent source calculations and FFT-based transformations.
-Moreover, we would like to bring back the inversion framework that the old `fatiando` library had, with the opportunity of improving it with modern tools and focusing on types of inversions that are missing in other packages of the geophysical Python ecosystem.
+Moreover, we plan to bring back the inversion framework that the old `fatiando` library had, with the opportunity of improving it with modern tools and focusing on types of inversions that are missing in other packages of the geophysical Python ecosystem.